-A cell / monobloc type shall be selected which has a 72 hour discharge current capability in excess of 1.5x the standing load current
+A cell / monobloc type shall be selected which has a 72 hour discharge current capability in excess of 1.43x the standing load current

-The standing current is 0.75A and therefore $1.5 \times 0.75A = 1.13A$.
-Enersys SBS B14F monoblocs are capable of supplying 1.85A for 72 hours and consequently the discharge characteristics for this type of monobloc shall be used for the detailed calculations.
+The standing current is 0.75A and therefore $1.43 \times 0.75A = 1.07A$.

+Enersys SBS B14F and GNB M12V60FT monoblocs are capable of supplying 1.84A and 1.76A for 72 hours respectively and consequently either could be utilised.
+In this particular instance it was decided to use Enersys monoblocs and consequently the discharge characteristics for the SBS B14F monobloc is used for the detailed calculations.